Volunteer Abroad Australia: Nature Conservation

 Conservation volunteering in Australia

-As a volunteer in this project you get the chance to discover the world’s six-largest state while dedicating yourself to protecting and conserving pristine natural areas and endangered species.
+As a volunteer in this project you get the chance to discover the world’s sixth largest state while dedicating yourself to protecting and conserving pristine natural areas and endangered species.

 Arrival and orientation in Australia

 After your arrival at the respective airport, you are responsible for your transfer to the office.
 Before you depart, you will get a file with detailed directions to your local office and a voucher with further information.
 Each project starts on a Friday at 11 o’clock and ends on a Friday at around 16 o’clock.
 After your arrival, there will be a first orientation, after which you will be brought to a local volunteer shelter or regional housing with the other volunteers.
 The first weekend is free, so you can recover from your trip and get to know the other volunteers.
 Depending on the project, it may also be that you will have to travel to a remote location on Sunday.

 Your first project will start on Monday at 8 o’clock in the morning.
 You and the other volunteers will be picked up by the team coordinator.
 The project locations are changed weekly or after two weeks to offer you as much variety as possible during the programme.
 We recommend that you participate for at least four weeks in order to experience different projects and places.
 It is also possible to choose different locations to explore as much of Australia as possible.